Kenneth Mayer

 Kenneth Hugh Mayer is a Professor of Medicine at Harvard Medical School.
 He is the Medical Research Director and the co-chair of the Fenway Institute.
-Mayer is also a professor in the Department of Global Health and Population at the Harvard School of Public Health, the Director of HIV Prevention Research and Attending Physician at Beth Israel Lahey Health, and an Adjunct Professor of Medicine and Community Health at Brown University.
+Mayer is also a professor in the Department of Global Health and Population at the Harvard School of Public Health, the Director of HIV Prevention Research and Attending Physician at Beth Israel Lahey Health, and an adjunct professor of Medicine and Community Health at Brown University.

-Education
+Early life

-Kenneth Mayer did his BA in 1972 from the University of Pennsylvania and later completed his MD from Northwestern University in the year 1977.
+Kenneth Mayer earned his BA in 1972 from the University of Pennsylvania and later completed his MD from Northwestern University in 1977.